jaraco/inflect/README.txt

 ``a()`` and ``an()`` both take an optional second argument.
-As with the ``pl...`` methods, this second argument is a "number" specifier.
+As with the ``plural...`` methods, this second argument is a "number" specifier.
 If its value is ``1`` (or some other value implying singularity), ``a()`` and ``an()`` insert "a" or "an" as appropriate.
 If the number specifier implies plurality, (``a()`` and ``an()`` insert the actual second argument instead.